Open-Research-Program/HCOE/2022 Summer Targets.md

 4. Create a Medium post that is a 3-5 minute read on your practical framework and post to this github repo and encourage others to add to the community effort.

 ****Rationale****:  Posting it on Medium will make it searchable on google for others to find and use.
-An open science principle to make your learnings open to all to find, use, build upon, and potential repudiate.
+An open science principle to make your learnings open to all to find, use, build upon (including repudiation).

 ## Whats next

- make progress in  effective, efficent, and collaborative we will  the load of discovering and  to assigning champion